pcamach2/SF_predict/README.md

 This code performs the statistical analyses for my thesis (link forthcoming)

+Structural connectomes used here were produced using QSIPrep as part of the BIC 3T MRI Processing Pipeline https://github.com/mrfil/pipeline-hpc/tree/SAY and custom DTI-based structural connectivity pipeline (https://github.com/mrfil/scfsl), which uses QSIPrep preprocessed derivatives as inputs for the CUDA-accelerated `bedpostx_gpu` and `probtrackx2_gpu`

+All connectomes should be moved to a subfolder of the directory containing these scripts (`./datain`)

 ### Overall Workflow

 * Run python scripts for reading in structural connectivity matrices from different reconstruction workflows and saving out train-test split data